-- Avoid sitting transmission line through protected areas, other environmentally sensitive areas or through mature forest stands. - Avoid cultural and heritage sites. - Site transmission line towers on high points of land such that conductors can be strung over valleys thereby eliminating the need to remove trees. - Locate transmission lines along the base of mountain slopes, rather than down the centre of valleys where large birds could come into contact with conductors. - Locate transmission lines to avoid running through villages and instead run lines behind villages.
+- Avoid sitting distribution line through protected areas, other environmentally sensitive areas or through mature forest stands. - Avoid cultural and heritage sites. - Site distribution line towers on high points of land such that conductors can be strung over valleys thereby eliminating the need to remove trees. - Locate distribution lines along the base of mountain slopes, rather than down the centre of valleys where large birds could come into contact with conductors. - Locate distribution lines to avoid running through villages and instead run lines behind villages.

-- Consult villagers regarding location of valued village resources and locate transmission lines to avoid these features. - Situate transmission lines not far away from roads, but behind roadside forested areas so as to minimise visual intrusion. - Minimise the need to construct new access tracks wherever possible. - Use existing access roads and tracks wherever available. - Ensure minimum clearance distances between conductors and ground, waterways, road crossings, buildings, communication systems are incorporated into design.
+- Situate distribution lines and substation not far away from roads, but behind roadside forested areas so as to minimise visual intrusion. - Minimise the need to construct new access tracks wherever possible. - Use existing access roads and tracks wherever available. - Ensure minimum clearance distances between conductors and ground, waterways, road crossings, buildings, communication systems are incorporated into design.